xiaodown/karmabot/README.md

 - "Buzzkill mode" caps karma changes per message to prevent abuse (configurable)
 - **Spam protection:** Users can only have their karma changed once every 15 seconds (configurable)
 - **Self-karma prevention:** Users cannot give themselves karma
+- **Leaderboard:** Users can see who has the most - and least - karma
 - Persistent storage using SQLite
 - Clean, maintainable codebase (better than my average at least)